mahyarmirrashed/kubernetes-the-hard-way/docs/12-smoke-test.md

 Forwarding from [::1]:8080 -> 80
 ```

-In a new terminal make an HTTP request using the forwarding address:
+In a new terminal/window, make an HTTP request using the forwarding address:

 ```bash
 curl --head http://127.0.0.1:8080